rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 staged changes, it generates the other node's commitment transaction with those changes, signs it and sends an `update_commit` message:

 * `sig`: the signature using the private key corresponding to `commit_key` for the receiving node's commitment transaction.
+* `ack`: the number of (non-`authenticate`) messages received.

 A node MUST NOT send an `update_commit` message which does not include any updates.
 Note that a node MAY send an `update_commit` message which only alters the fee, and MAY send an `update_commit` message which doesn't change the commitment transaction other than the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).

+A node MUST NOT send out a message with an `ack` field lower than any previous `ack` field.

-The receiving node creates its own new commitment transaction with the last `fee_rate` it has acknowledged, all the other node's staged changes and its own staged changes up to and including the message acknowledged by the `acknowledge` header.
+The receiving node creates its own new commitment transaction with the last `fee_rate` it has acknowledged, all the other node's staged changes and its own staged changes up to and including the message acknowledged by the `ack` field.
 The receiver MUST check the signature is valid for that transaction.

 The receiver then responds with an `update_revocation` message which